pointcove-rblx/guidelines/README.md

 2.  **Keep It Safe**: Do not share personal information or engage in activities that compromise your safety or the safety of others.
 This includes distributing IP grabbers, token loggers, or fake Nitro links.

 3.  **NSFW Prohibited**: The use of any sexual content, predatory behavior, and NSFW material is not allowed on any platform managed by Pointcove.
 Refrain from posting or sharing sexual content, including pornographic material, CSAM material, and suggestive phrases.
-Detailed guidelines are in Section Z1 of the Pointcove ECH document.
+We also forbid ANY NSFW on user profiles.
+Note that Section Z1 of the ECH allows SecureTeam and above to determine which content is considered NSFW.

 4.  **Spamming Prohibited**: Avoid excessive messaging, flooding, or spamming in channels.
 This includes text, images, emojis, or repeated content.